 The student leaves the Montessori elementary program with the self-image of a capable learner and contributor and with an optimistic vision of his or her own future.

 The middle school program continues offering the student self-paced studies in language, math, and science, while incorporating group studies such as literature and history.
 Students work on their lesson plans throughout the morning and then have a leisurely lunch followed by a free period.

-The preschool children play outside from 2:30 until they are picked up, allowing them lots of free play time.
+The preschool children play outside from 2:30pm until they are picked up, allowing them plenty of free play time.
 They are offered a snack during this time.
 There are also organized games for those who want to join in.
 If the weather is extreme, the children play inside the classrooms with special "rainy day" activities.